Construction worker killed in forklift accident in the Heights

 The driver was not impaired.
 He was questioned and released.

-At this time, no charged are expected.
+At this time, no charges are expected.

 The son of the man driving the forklift tells ABC13 his father is devastated.